ccallawa/alyvix_doc/test_case_building/designer_strings.rst

 The extraction and mapping functions have a common purpose:  to substitute text from a source string into a template string, and then send the resulting string to the application.

-If the text is supposed to come from the screen, the typical approach is to have two separate test case objects:  one which acquires the text from the screen, and another containing the template which inserts the text into the GUI object.
-Otherwise, only a single object is necessary.
+If the text is extracted directly from the screen, you will typically need to have two separate test case objects:  one which acquires the text from the screen, and another containing the template which inserts the text into the GUI object (the second object must occur chronologically after the first, ore else the text string will not yet have been scraped).
+If the text comes from one of the two external sources (map or arguments), only a single test caseobject is necessary.